May wraps 'suicide vest' around UK over Brexit, says Johnson

 Johnson resigned as foreign secretary over the Chequers plan, named after May’s country residence where the government agreed proposals to maintain close trade ties with the EU in July, and has attacked it as making Britain “a vassal state”.

-The prime minister’s plans have also been criticized by EU supporters for offering the “worst of all worlds”.
+The prime minister’s plans have also been criticised by EU supporters for offering the “worst of all worlds”.

-Frances O’Grady, general secretary of the Trades Union Congress, said her organization would back a second vote on Brexit if May failed to win a deal that supported workers.
+Frances O’Grady, general secretary of the Trades Union Congress, said her organisation would back a second vote on Brexit if May failed to win a deal that supported workers.

 But two ministers batted away Johnson’s appeal for Britain to drop Chequers and negotiate a Canada-style trade deal instead, saying such an agreement would not solve the problem of a new border between Northern Ireland and EU member Ireland.

-“It is not news that he has a difference of opinion with the prime minister and that’s why he left government,” interior minister Sajid Javid told the BBC’s Andrew Marr show.
+“It is not news that he has a difference of opinion with the prime minister and that’s why he left government,” Home Secretary Sajid Javid told the BBC’s Andrew Marr show.
 “I think there are much better ways to articulate your differences.”

 Housing minister James Brokenshire urged Conservatives to move forward with the Chequers plan, which May has failed so far to win backing from her party, Britain’s parliament and also EU negotiators.